MicrosoftDocs/learn/learn-pr/azure/build-cosmos-db-java-app/includes/2-setup.md

     This dependency pulls in the Azure Cosmos DB Java SDK latest version.
 You can close this file.

 1. Next, you will build and run Hello World.
-Using your IDE or the terminal, open this project.
-Depending on your IDE, there may be an option to open the **pom.xml** file in the **java** subdirectory as a project.
+By using your IDE or the terminal, open this project.
+Depending on your IDE, there might be an option to open the **pom.xml** file in the **java** subdirectory as a project.
 Once the project is open, navigate to **src/main/java/com/azure/azure-cosmos-java-sql-app-mslearn** and open **CosmosApp.java** which is a template for the Java application we will develop.
 It should look something like this

     ```java
     import org.slf4j.Logger;